 "That's truly a fascinating story Krissie," said Mrs. Reilly.
 "And that makes Eugene very, very special.
 May we pass Eugene around so that the other children can take a closer look at a toy that is truly part of history?
 We will be very careful, won't we boys and girls?"
 Everyone nodded.

-about her.
-Some Krissie could answer, and some she could not.
+questions about her.
+Some Krissie could answer, and some she could

 Mrs. Reilly told the class that they could study about slave life in social studies, and said that Eugene would make what she called "a wonderful visual aid."

 At recess Krissie had more attention than she could handle, and she made many new friends.

 On her way home Krissie smiled and hugged Eugene tight.
 It had been a splendid day, and all because of Eugene.

 Suddenly Krissie knew.
 She knew Eugene's magic.
 Krissie grinned.
 Her grandmother hadn't lied.
 Eugene could really talk after all.
 The little doll had talked to the hearts and minds and curiosity of her new classmates.
 Eugene had talked to her new teacher, who in turn, had told the children how unique Eugene really was.

 Eugene had made Krissie's first day in a new school a marvelous day.
 She now understood that Eugene's magic was love.
 No matter how old she got, she would always continue to believe, just as Grandmom had said she would.

 |Krissie would treasure Eugene's special brand of magic forever.
 And one day, when it came time, she too would pass the magical little rag doll on.
 To her own little girl.|